MISP/MISP/CONTRIBUTING.md

 ### Building software compatible with MISP formats and improving MISP formats

 [MISP formats](https://github.com/MISP/misp-rfc) are open and free standards.
+If you want to contribute to our IETF Internet-Draft for the MISP standard, misp-rfc is the repository where to contribute.
 We invite software developers to use the native MISP format for exchanging threat intelligence and support information sharing/analysis.
+Update only the markdown file, the XML and ASCII for the IETF I-D are automatically generated.
+If a major release or updates happen in the format, we will [publish the I-D to the IETF](https://datatracker.ietf.org/doc/search/?name=misp& activedrafts=on&rfcs=on).
+The process is always MISP implementation → IETF I-D updates.

 The MISP formats are simple JSON formats implemented in various software including the MISP core application along with various libraries such as [PyMISP](https://github.com/MISP/PyMISP).

 If you want to contribute to the MISP formats (which are actively based on the MISP core implementation), feel free to open an issue at [misp-rfc](https://github.com/MISP/misp-rfc).

+## Automatic integration and testing

+The majority of the repositories within the MISP GitHub organisation includes automatic integration with TravisCI.
+Feedback and patches are welcome.
+For example, you can propose new tests that we could run on Travis CI, or suggest additional automatic tests including unit testing for the MISP core software Please explain the expected benefit of your work on MISP developers and users -- this will help us prioritize our work.

+## Improve MISP UX

+If you're a MISP user, you can contribute to our UX efforts by filling the [MISP User Experience Survey](https://misp-project.org/ux-survey).
+The purpose of this survey is to assess the user experience of MISP and learn more about the needs of its users.

+If you're a UX researcher or designer and want to help with UX issues, look at [issues with the `UX` label](https://github.com/MISP/MISP/labels/UX) on GitHub, corresponding to things that we would like to see improved in the MISP user interface.
+If you have other ideas to improve MISP, let us know!
+Even if you don't implement your suggestions yourself, create issues with your ideas so that others can benefit from your insight.

+You can also help us refine or enhance our [user personas]() and [user stories]().

+For any questions or comments related to UX, please get in touch with us via ux@misp-project.org

+## Testing New Releases and Updates

+Testing new MISP releases and updates is one of the ways in which you can contribute to the MISP Project.
+However, you should only attempt to do this if you know what you’re doing.
+Never rely on code that is in testing for critical work!

+If you would like to test MISP and don’t want to do an installation, you can use automatically-generated VM images.
+See more on our [download page](https://www.misp-project.org/download/#virtual-images).

+If you’re testing new releases or updates, we would be grateful for your feedback via GitHub issues.

+## Improving the website

+You can improve the MISP website.
+We have identified some things that we would like to see improved on our website: see the [website-related issues on GitHub](https://github.com/MISP/misp-website/issues).

+Nevertheless, if you are a web or graphics person, you can surely find other ideas to improve the MISP website!
+Even if you don't plan to implement every suggested enhancement yourself, it may be worth creating issues with your ideas so that others can benefit from your insight.

+The website https://misp-project.org/ is built using Jekyll.
+You can [build a local copy of the website](https://github.com/MISP/misp-website/issues) on your computer.
+Building the website produces a set a HTML pages stored on your system that you can open in your usual web browser even while working offline.
+Doing so is useful for writers and designers to see how their changes will apply on the website.